jestjs/jest/docs/CLI.md

 ### `--json`

-Prints the test results in JSON.
-This mode will send all other test output and user messages to stderr.
+Prints the test results as JSON.
+This mode will send all other console output to stderr.

+### `--jsonLines`

+Prints the test results as JSON lines.
+This mode will send all other console output to stderr.

+This format is ideal for handling very large test suites, where creating or consuming a single very large JSON object with all results and coverage data may cause memory issues.

 ### `--outputFile=<filename>`